bitmakerlabs/dev_environment_setup/README.md

 sudo apt-get install git
 ```

 Git and Github are different things.
 You have just installed Git.
 It provides version control on your local machine alone, not to be confused with Github.com which is a website where you can upload your projects.

-This is something you will want to do several times a day once you get working with other people.
-In the prep work you were asked to create a user account on GitHub.
-Everytime you upload your latest work to Github, it requires these credentials.
-This requirement will become tedious.
-Luckily you can add your username and email for Github.com to your local machine so they don't need to be entered every time:
+In the prep work you were asked to create a user account on GitHub, but if you haven't yet you should do that now.

+Now let's configure git so it knows your username and email address for Github:

 ```bash
 git config --global user.name "your github.com username"